felixfuyihui/AISHELL-4/data_preparation/Readme.md

 export LD_LIBRARY_PATH=/path/to/data_preparation/:$LD_LIBRARY_PATH
 python generate_rir_trainingdata.py --output_dir path/to/output/path
 ```
 Please make sure that your Python version is higher than 3.6.
 If you use real recorded RIR, this step is not required.
-Pyrirgen comes from https://github.com/phecda-xu/RIR-Generator
+[Pyrirgen](https://github.com/phecda-xu/RIR-Generator) if used to generate RIRs.

 2. Simulate isotropic noise